Welcome to The Family Reader!

 Dude, talk about awesome!
 Christopher Aslan's newest book, Dude, illustrated by Emily Mullock is another home-run hit.
 Dude is a pretty simple book with an even simpler concept, but the way it is carried out really makes Dude a book parents and kids are going to enjoy.

 On each page, the Dude character is illustrated in a different situation, using the word "dude" to express his different feelings.
 We see everything from exhaustion and surprise, to awe and amazement.
-There are more than 25 different scenarios for Dude, and even more opportunities for you and your child to have
+There are more than 25 different scenarios for Dude, and even more opportunities for you and your child to have fun saying "dude" in a rainbow of different ways.

 My six year old son loves putting himself into the book, pretending to be Dude and then trying all the different voices Dude would use in each situation.
 My husband stands firm in his jealously in not having thought of this concept himself.
 Then, when I told my best friend about the book, she laughed and was amused and entertained by the idea.
 Simply put, this simple book brings so much to everyone!